What Is The Story Behind Vietnamese Coffee?

 That’s the basic way to get it done without going crazy.
 But if you want to doctor it up a bit, these are a few things you can do to spice things up a bit.

-• Add Nutmeg: For a winter twist on your Vietnamese coffee, you can add some nutmeg right into the medium coarse grinds.
+For a winter twist on your Vietnamese coffee, you can add some nutmeg right into the medium coarse grinds.
 For every one ounce of grinds you have, I would add in a quarter teaspoon of nutmeg to get a really strong and seasonal flavor.
-Since most French presses hold about two to three ounces of grinds, you’re using less than a teaspoon for the entire thing.

-• Peppercorns: This isn’t for the faint of heart, but if you want something that’s truly unique, this is just the ticket.
 You can throw some whole peppercorns in with your grinds when you place them in the Vietnamese filter or French press, and you’ll make something that I can guarantee you’ve never tasted before.

-• Whipped Cream: One favorite American method of making iced coffee (which you can do with Vietnamese coffee) is adding whipped cream into the bottom of the cup before stirring.
-You could do the very same thing with traditional Vietnamese coffee to lighten up the taste.
+One favorite American method of making iced coffee (which you can do with Vietnamese coffee) is adding whipped cream to the bottom of the cup before stirring.

-• Espresso: Grind up some espresso beans to make up about ⅓ of your overall grind volume for some added kick.
+Grind up some espresso beans to make up about ⅓ of your overall grind volume for some added kick.
 The whole point of espresso beans is to prepare them in a pressurized space, but you can still get some of that light-roasted flavor while maintaining a strong consistency.

-• Ice Cream: If you really want a decadent Vietnamese coffee, you could always consider adding a small scoop of ice cream alongside the sweetened condensed milk.
-This is going to work better on larger cups of coffee, otherwise you could end up with 30% of your cup being dairy.
+This is going to work better on larger cups of coffee; otherwise, you could end up with 30% of your cup being dairy.
 The good thing about this is that you can try multiple flavors of ice cream to switch it up.

-• Ginger: Ginger is used in a lot of classic Vietnamese recipes, and while it adds a bitter kick, some people prefer their coffee that way.
-This is a healthy little boost to your coffee if you use freshly ground ginger.
+Ginger is used in a lot of classic Vietnamese recipes, and while it adds a bitter kick, some people prefer their coffee that way.

 Why Is Vietnamese Coffee So Sweet?

 Traditionally, sweetened condensed milk is what goes into Vietnamese coffee to give it that sugar rush feeling.
-There’s a high volume of sugar in sweetened condensed milk, which we’ll cover more in-depth in a minute.
+There’s a high volume of sugar in sweetened condensed milk, which we’ll cover more in depth in a minute.

 There’s condensed milk, and then there’s sweetened condensed milk, and it’s important to make that distinction if you’re planning on making it at home.